seung-lab/cloud-volume/README.md

 * max_redirects - Integer.
 If > 0, allow info files containing a 'redirect' field to forward the CloudVolume instance across this many hops before raising an error.
 If set to <= 0, then do not allow redirection, but also do not raise an error (which allows for easy editing of info files with a redirect in them).
 * mesh_dir - str.
 If specified, override the mesh directory specified in the info file.
 * skel_dir - str.
 If specified, override the skeletons directory specified in the info file.
+* secrets - str, JSON string, or dict.
+If specified, use this credential to access the dataset.
+You can pass it in the same form as the various *-secret.json files appear.
+If not provided, the various secret files will be consulted.

 ### CloudVolume Methods